Be part of Your knifes story as you design and create your own custom kitchen knife.

-With a passion for teaching and over 10 years experience, Ben will guide you through the intriguing process in a way that allows you to explore the knife making process through the use of various specialist machinery.
-The intention for the course is to leave with a completed knife that has been genuinely created with your own hands.
+With a passion for teaching and over a decade of experience, Ben will guide you through this intriguing process in a way that allows you to explore the knife making process through the use of various specialist machinery and techniques.
+The intention for the course is for each participant to leave with a fully custom and completed knife that has been genuinely created with their own hands.

 Day one (9am – 5pm)

 The course begins with a focus on knife design principles.
 You will be guided through the process of creating your own design and producing a blueprint for your knife.
 Starting with a single sheet of carbon steel you will transfer your design and cut out the rough shape.
 Throughout the day you will become familiar with the custom knife grinding machines as you work towards achieving the correct profile for your blade.
 By the afternoon we will turn our attention to heat treating your finished blade, which will transform the previously soft steel into its final hardened state.